Hull

 Hull Finish

-The hull you receive should be clear of flashings from the mold and need very little trimming around the rudder fairing area.
+The hull you receive should be clear of flashings from the mold and rudder fairing area.
 Inspect the hull to see you received what you expected and clean up the rest that you think is needed.

 Clean the Interior